-The Different Times When Tree Trimming or Pruning Is Needed
+The Different Times When Tree Pruning Is Needed

-There are a few different times when a tree needs to be cut back — some are more noticeable than others.
+There are a few different times when a tree needs to be cut back and some are more noticeable than others.
 Let's start with a few of the more noticeable times:

 When Limbs and Branches Are Becoming an Obstruction on Your Property

 Depending on your place of residence, trees growing close to power lines may be something you need to worry about, or it may be handled by the city.
 However, when trees start to obstruct things on your property — most notably, the structure of your home — you'll certainly need professional help.

 Tree branches and leaves that touch your house are generally not something you want to disregard.
 They'll keep growing and potentially cause damage to parts of your home.
 Trees that grow their limbs over a roof present the risk of falling on the home when damaged.
 In less severe cases, they may cause damage by dropping leaves and debris on the roof and clogging the gutters and rainwater systems.

 When The Tree Starts to Look Overgrown

 In this case, trees need to be groomed and shaped, by strategically shortening and cutting certain limbs and branches.
 Trees, of course, are always growing, so this type of “cosmetic” trimming needs to be done by experts with the experience to understand how to keep the tree looking great right after it's trimmed as well as a few years into the future.
 Because this type of pruning is intended to remove dead branches and overgrowth, it's commonly called “crown cleaning”.